 Chinatown attracts more visitors a year than the Golden Gate Bridge, it is a unique neighborhood which is definitely one of our favorite places in the city!

 This neighborhood is famous for its colorful murals.
-The mission owns a lot of great restaurants and on a sunny day you can hang out in Dolores park where you will have a great view of the city.
+The Mission is home to a lot of great restaurants, and on a sunny day you can hang out in Dolores park where you can enjoy a view of the city.

 This is San Francisco’s vibrant gay neighborhood, you can wander through the streets while enjoying the rainbow-flag clad streets.
 A big movie fan?
 Make sure to stop at the beautiful Castro Theater to catch a movie!

-Visit this neighborhood to spot the most expensive houses, victorian homes, and views in the city.
-This is also the place to be for the best weather in the city thanks to the microclimates!
+Visit this neighborhood to spot the most expensive houses, Victorian homes, and impressive views in the city.
+This is also considered by many to have the best weather in the city thanks to the microclimates!